Victoria Park is one of Truro's greatest assets - a natural woodland park of roughly 1,000 acres in the centre of town.

 - Parking: Available in the main parking lot located on Park Road, near the Victoria Park Pool on Adam Street and at the Wood Street entrance (limited).

-- Accessibility: Anyone with special physical needs who may require vehicle access to the park is asked to contact the Truro Parks, Recreation and Culture Department office at 902-893-6078 to obtain permission.
+- Accessibility: Anyone with special physical needs who may require the use of a hippocampe to access the park, is asked to contact the Truro Parks, Recreation and Culture Department office at 902-893-6078 to check availability.

 - View pdf Victoria Park Master Plan (48.45 MB) .